-The Indian Truck market report provides key insights.
-The truck Industry reached 882K units in FY 2024, with an 8% CAGR from FY 2020 to FY 2024.
+The Indian Truck market report provides key insights and forecasts for 2030.
+The Indian truck Industry reached 882K units in FY 2024, with an 8% CAGR from FY 2020 to FY 2024.
 The Truck market is projected to grow at a 5% CAGR between FY 2025 and FY 2030.

-Market Share based on Different Drivetrain and Forecast 2030:
+Market Share based on Different Drivetrains and Forecast 2030:

-Fleet owners are getting better TCO in alternative fuel type truck.
-This the key reason to shift from Diesel to other fuel type trucks.
+Fleet owners are getting better TCO in alternative-fuel trucks, which is the key reason for shifting from diesel to alternative-fuel trucks.

 Competitive landscape:

-Tata Motors is the market leader with a 39% market share but lost 4% compared to FY 2020.
+Tata Motors is the market leader with a 39% market share, but it lost 4% compared to FY 2020.
 Ashok Leyland and Eicher successfully increased their market share by launching New truck Models.
-Rigid Haulage, Tractor Trailers, and Tippers are designed for high-growth applications.
+Rigid Haulage, tractor-trailers, and Tippers are designed for high-growth applications.
 These include e-commerce, parcel delivery, construction, and mining operations.
 Ashok Leyland has concentrated on the MAV segment.
 Eicher, meanwhile, has shifted its focus to the heavy-duty tipper market, which is outside of its traditional segment.

 BharatBenz’s market share in the Indian truck industry reached 2.1% in FY 2024.
 DICV has a good hold in the heavy-duty Tipper segment.